Table of Contents

-If you are looking to publish lots of text and longer pieces of work, it is best to set your website up using some of the most popular traditional blogging services.
-There are quite a few options, and here are some that seem to be on the top lists almost everywhere:
+If you are looking to publish lots of text and longer pieces of work, it is best to set your website up using some of the most popular content and blogging services.
+There are quite a few options, and some seem to be on the top lists almost everywhere.

 This blog hosting service probably works for most beginners who want to publish large bodies of text.
 You get the perks of owning your site without having to be an expert website builder.
 Wix’s Artificial Intelligence (AI) interface asks you a few questions and tailors a site for you.
 You do get many free perks; however, the free stuff has its limits, and you do need to pay to get the best out of it.

-You have the option to let Wix’s powerful AI create a website for you based on your responses or create a custom website from the multitude of templates they provide.
+You have the option of letting Wix’s powerful AI create a website for you based on your responses or create a custom website from the multitude of templates they provide.
 It has around 500 beautiful templates to choose from.
-Other features of Wix include SEO tools, text and image editor, embed HTML code, scheduling tool for your blog.
+Other features of Wix include SEO tools, text and image editor, embedded HTML code, scheduling tool for your blog.
 In short, Wix is one of the best free blog hosting sites you can get your hands on.

 According to W3Techs, WordPress powers over 34% of websites on the web.
 It is free, gives writers complete control over their website, and has a massive collection of extensions, add-ons, and plugins.
 However, you are responsible for the security of your data and backups.

 On the other hand, WordPress.org is touted as one of the best free blog hosting sites and is used by many bloggers.
-It offers many features such as access to more than 58,000 free plugins, drag, and drop editor, and gives you complete control over every element of the website.
+It offers many features such as access to more than 58,000 free plugins, a drag-and-drop editor, and gives you complete control over every element of the website.

 This platform was created for microblogging but has now gone beyond that.
 If your content writing style involves many images and GIFs, this could be the platform for you.
 Tumblr is quite popular with younger audiences.

 Twitter stands tall amongst its peers and is also one of the most popular social media sites around.
-It’s a one-two punch as a microblogging, and social media platform has gathered quite a user base.
-Twitter is very interactive; if there are any shortfalls, it may be the limit of 280 characters.
+Its role as a microblogging and social media platform has gathered quite a user base.
+Twitter is very interactive; if there are any shortfalls, it may be the 280-character limit.

-This is the platform you want to use if you are looking at a microblogging site that focuses on the professional world.
+This is one of the best blogging services if you are looking at a microblogging site that focuses on the professional world.
 You are likely to find fans keen to learn more about careers, business events, and other things related to the world as a business machine.